dtaylor-530/FamilyShow/README.md

 # FamilyShow - Development

-This repository contains a branch, development, with code refactored from <a href="https://github.com/fredatgithub/FamilyShow/">FamilyShow</a>
+This repository contains a branch (development) of the code-base at <a href="https://github.com/fredatgithub/FamilyShow/">FamilyShow</a>

 ![animation gif example](